 Many of us procrastinate and find excuses not to practice.
-When we feel a need to do a lot of other things before meditating, it’s really just a delay tactic, finding an excuse not to do it.
+If we feel a need to get a lot of other things done before meditating, it’s really just a delay tactic.
 Building a good meditation habit requires effort and consistency.
-It’s like going to the gym—at first it may seem forced and artificial, but in time it becomes a natural and essential part of our daily routine
+It’s like going to the gym—at first it may seem forced and artificial, but in time it becomes a natural and essential part of our daily routine.

 3. Keep it simple